nihitkhandelwal-eng/The_Brainforest/🟢 Inbox/Adaptation of Digital Zettlekasten.md

 The Zettlekasten method provided an alternative but in doing so, it completely abolished folders & as rigid as they are, we crave structure.

+If we throw away the dogma surrounding the Zettelkasten method i.e. strict atomic notes.
+Perhaps, folders can be helpful & not only this, but higher order notes that give us the structure we crave.